joune/servicediagnostics/README.txt

 You can then point your browser to http://localhost:8080/system/console/servicegraph

+(login/password is admin/admin)
-and click on either "Unavail" or "All".
+then click on either "Unavail" or "All".
 The "bubbles" can be dragged around for better readability.
 The colors are random and don't mean anything.
 On the "All" view, arrows point from bundles to the services they use.
 On the "Unavail" view, arrows point from a leaf component to its missing dependencies.